MicrosoftDocs/visualstudio-docs/docs/code-quality/static-code-analysis-for-managed-code-overview.md

 You can run code analysis on your project manually or automatically.

-To run code analysis each time that you build a project, select **Enable Code Analysis on Build** on the project's Property Page.
+To run code analysis each time that you build a project, select the option on the project's **Code Analysis** property page.
 For more information, see [How to: Enable and Disable Automatic Code Analysis](../code-quality/how-to-enable-and-disable-automatic-code-analysis-for-managed-code.md).

 To run code analysis manually on a project, from the menu bar choose **Analyze** > **Run Code Analysis** > **Run Code Analysis on \<project>**.